THIS PAGE PERTAINS TO LAST YEAR’S EVENT.

 Matthew Dixon is an Assistant Professor of Finance and Statistics at the Illinois Institute of Technology.
 His research in computational methods for finance is funded by Intel.
 Matthew began his career in structured credit trading at Lehman Brothers in London before pursuing academics and consulting for financial institutions in quantitative trading and risk modeling.
 He holds a Ph.D. in Applied Mathematics from Imperial College (2007) and has held postdoctoral and visiting professor appointments at Stanford University and UC Davis respectively.
 He has published over 20 peer reviewed publications on machine learning and financial modeling, has been cited in Bloomberg Markets and the Financial Times as an AI in fintech expert, and is a frequently invited speaker in Silicon Valley and on Wall Street.
 He has published R packages, served as a Google Summer of Code mentor and is the co-founder of the Thalesians.

-Matthew Dixon is speaker of the following session:
+Matthew Dixon is speaking in the following session:

 Founder & Chair